changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

 24. Double-click the message and enter:

 ```
-Extracting the content from the original and modified contract
+Extracting the content from the original and modified contract.
+This process may take a few mintues.
 ```

   ![Extraction Notification](images/extraction_message.png)